xinwenfu/ESP32Ota/README.md

-# OTA via WiFi on ESP32
+# Basic OTA via WiFi on ESP32

 This project demonstrates how to use the Over The Air (OTA) update system on an ESP32 board.
 It also shows the danger of OTA without security.
 If security is not considered for the OTA, an adversary may inject a malicious firmware into a victim device through the OTA.
 For secure OTA through https, refer to [Get Started With Secure ESP32 OTA through HTTPS](https://github.com/PBearson/Get-Started-With-ESP32-OTA).